pcafrica/advanced_programming_2023-2024/exercises/09/09-py_intro.md

 Let $A$ and $B$ be sets.
 The set $(A \setminus B) \cup (B \setminus A)$ is called the symmetric difference of the two sets.

 1. Write a function that performs this operation.
-2. Use docstrings to document the function and check the documentation invokingthe `help()` function.
+2. Use docstrings to document the function and check the documentation invoking the `help()` function.
 3. Compare your results to the output of the command:
    ```python
    A.symmetric_difference(B)